You don’t have to worry about learning azure concepts. Get started here:

 Availability zones are created using one or more datacenters, and there are a minimum of three zones within a single region.
 However, it’s possible that a large enough disaster could cause an outage big enough to affect even two datacenters.
 That’s why Azure also creates region pairs.

 Each Azure region is always paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
 This approach allows for the replication of resources (such as virtual machine storage) across a geography that helps reduce the likelihood of interruptions due to events such as natural disasters, civil unrest, power outages, or physical network outages affecting both regions at once.
+Region pairs pair with region in same geography.
+Not in other geographies.
+Some of the services provide automatic replication to the paired region.

 Each Azure region is paired with another region within the same geography, together making a regional pair, which allows replication of resources, and reducing time to recover from service interruptions like a natural disaster.
 Benefits of Region Pairs: